Small Groups

 A complete itinerary along with maps, clothing and equipment list, will be issued upon registration.

-Day 0: Arrival in Dawson City
+Day 0: Arrival in Whitehorse

 DAWSON CITY